 The FAA says 0.55 lbs is a safe drone size.
-That is, their drone registration requirements do not consider the smallest of drones to be of safety concern.
+That is to say, their drone registration requirements do not consider the smallest of drones to be of safety concern.
 Admitting that a quadcopter this small is unlikely to hurt you in a collision, is the designation smaller than it needs to be?

 Head injury is a good place to focus our attention, but there are certainly other ways a drone can hurt a human – trust me, I know.